numoonchld/numoonchld.github.io/_drafts/learning-to-learn-procrastination-and-memory.md

   - good and bad depends on the outcome of the habit they are associated with

 - a lot of previous habits were formed to serve a purspose in an older context
-- as contexts change, to stay relevant, it is of paramount important to modify habits
+- as contexts change, to stay relevant, it is of paramount importance to modify habits
 - a full rehaul of old habits are seldom necessary
   - usually, rewiring parts of exisitng ones
   - erasing and learning a few new ones to replace them